astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 $$ t = \frac{64 \cdot 12 \cdot 4 \cdot 12 \cdot 1024^2}{400 \cdot 1024^3} = 90\mbox{ms}$$

 just to transfer FFN gradients.
-As there are 96 FFN layers in GPT-3, it'll take about 9 seconds for this part of gradient synchronization.
+Since there are 96 FFN layers in GPT-3, it'll take about 9 seconds for this part of gradient synchronization.
 And this is just to send data from one node to another, while there might be dozens, hundreds or even thousands nodes with all-to-all communication cost growing quadratically.
 Easily we can see that data parallelism does not scale with size of the cluster and cannot be used in isolation for large models.

 The described strategy above is also called **Distributed Data Parallel (DDP)** and it is different from [HuggingFace definition of data paralelism](https://huggingface.co/docs/transformers/perf_train_gpu_many#data-parallelism).
 HuggingFace version of DP helps to overcome slow intra-node connectivity by minimizing the amount of synchronized data and delegating a lot of data/gradient processing to one leading GPU.
 This, in turn, results in under-utilization of other devices.